IOL Chemicals & Pharma shares surge up to 29% in three straight sessions

 Analysts largely remained positive on the counter.
 One analyst suggested Rs 370 as a strong support level for the stock while another felt investors may accumulate it at current levels.

-Manoj Dalmia, Founder and Director, Proficient Equities, said, "The IOLCP stock is in a consolidation phase.
-Investors can accumulate at current levels with a small risk as it is near support."
+Manoj Dalmia, Founder and Director, Proficient Equities, said, "The IOLCP stock is now consolidating but could soon start moving again.
+Investors can increase their holdings at the current moment."

 A R Ramachandran from Tips2trades, said "With Covid-19 cases surging in China and expectation of a long-drawn lockdown possible, it is not surprising that IOLCP stock price is surging as demand for its pain killer could potentially soar.
 A daily close above Rs 406 could lead to higher targets of Rs 460 in the near term.
 Rs 370-372 will act as a strong support zone for the bulls."